VanHelwig/Techmax-Terraform/README.md

 # Techmax-Terraform

-Project to automate the deloyment of a static website on an AWS EC2 instance using docker and terraform.
+Project to automate the deloyment of a static website for Techmax on an AWS EC2 instance using docker and terraform.
 Work in progress.